cits5501/cits5501.github.io/assets/workshops/workshop03-solutions.md

 public static int binarySearch(char[] array, int startIndex, int endIndex, char value)
 ```

-Based on what you have seen in lectures and the prescribed reading,
+Based on the prescribed reading,
 discuss how you would go about creating tests using Input Space
 Partitioning.